sentient-lang/sentient-lang.org/index.md

 Sentient is written in JavaScript and is extremely portable.
 It can be used as a standalone application or as a dependency of other libraries and utilities.
-It can be extended to use different SAT solvers and supports a variety right out of the box.
+It can be extended to use different SAT solvers and supports a variety, right out of the box.

 Sentient was created by [Chris Patuzzo](https://twitter.com/cpatuzzo) out of curiosity about declarative programming.